Empower parents, school staff, and community members to advocate for special education students within the framework of the law.

 ✓ Effective advocacy tips to help you empower the families you serve and to participate in conversations with school, therapists, and anyone else on the child’s team.

+Enrollment Open Now!
+Enroll, and you’ll immediately receive access to learn on your own time.
+The first Group Coaching Call is August 4, 2021.
 Enjoy a Bonus Guide to Goal Writing when you make your purchase.

 BONUS!!!!
 If you purchase 2 or more licenses, you can donate the same package to an organization that serves primarily children of minority races and ethnicities or children living in poverty.
 Ashley Barlow Co.’s mission is empower, inspire, and build confidence in IEP team members by providing a framework that joins the legal principles of special education with the interests and values of everyone at the IEP table.
 In offering this BOGO offer, Ashley Barlow Co. actively combats the disparities of information and resources available for families and students of color and students living in poverty.